-Appraising the risk of stent thrombosis and/or recurrent myocardial ischemic events, by using clinical judgment, including indication to the PCI procedure, such as, acute coronary syndrome (ACS) vs. stable coronary artery disease (CAD), diabetes mellitus or presence of uncontrolled cardiovascular risk factors, and procedural characteristics, including treatment of at least 3 vessels and/or 3 lesions and/or bifurcation lesion with 2 stents and/or total chronic occlusion, implantation of at least 3 stents, and total length of stented lesion > 6 cm (12), TT can then be extended from the initial minimum of 1 week up to a maximum of 6 months (1, 11) (Fig. 1).
-Of note, the individual risk of stroke does not need to be taken into account when selecting the duration of initial TT, given that standard therapy for stroke prevention, i.e., OAC, is part of both TT and DT.
+Appraising the risk of stent thrombosis and recurrent myocardial ischemic events, by using clinical judgment, including indication to the PCI procedure, such as, acute coronary syndrome (ACS) vs. stable coronary artery disease (CAD), diabetes mellitus or presence of uncontrolled cardiovascular risk factors (12), and procedural characteristics, including treatment of at least 3 vessels and/or 3 lesions and/or bifurcation lesion with 2 stents and/or total chronic occlusion, implantation of at least 3 stents, and total length of stented lesion > 6 cm (13), TAT can then be extended from the initial minimum of 1 to few weeks up to a maximum of 6 months (1, 11) (Fig. 1).
+Of note, the individual risk of stroke does not need to be taken into account when selecting the duration of initial TAT, given that standard therapy for stroke prevention, i.e., OAC, is part of both TAT and DAT.

 SECTION 2.1.
-For how long subsequent DT should be continued?

-Based on the comparable efficacy of DT (with warfarin and aspirin) and dual antiplatelet therapy (DAPT) (with aspirin and clopidogrel), on major adverse events (i.e., composite of death, myocardial infarction, thromboembolic stroke, total stroke, and major bleeding), myocardial infarction, and death, at the price however of an increase in major bleeding reported in non-AF patients with ACS (13), prolongation of DT after PCI in AF patients with ACS to the standard of care of 12 months of antithrombotic therapy appears generally advisable.
-A shorter duration of 3 to 6 months may likely be considered when the risk of bleeding is of major concern and/or when PCI has been performed outside the context of an ACS, i.e., in stable CAD patients, given the lower risk of recurrent myocardial ischemic events (14, 15).
-Only exceptionally, namely when the risk of myocardial ischemic events appears high and/or their potential consequences may be catastrophic, such as, when PCI has been performed in a last remains vessel or left main or in patients with recurrent cardiac events, prolongation of DT beyond 12 months may be considered, provided however that the risk of bleeding is low (1).
-Historical and/or observational data with warfarin, as well as more recent evidence with NOAC, consistently show an increased risk of bleeding events with no associated benefit on myocardial ischemic events when DT is given to patients with stable CAD, i.e., more than 1 year after and acute myocardial ischemic event and/or revascularization (16-19).

-SECTION 3.1.
 Which P2Y12 inhibitor, i.e., clopidogrel vs. ticagrelor vs. prasugrel, should be given in combination?